From ospreys to wrens – birdwatching in Rutland

 Birdwatching at Fort Henry

 There is a lovely 20 minute walk to nearby Fort Henry on Exton Park Estate.
-The walk begins at Greetham Valley and follows the public footpath on a trail that includes our two bird hides and then continues onto the neighbouring estate.
+The walk begins at Greetham Valley and follows the public footpath on a trail that includes our bird hide and then continues onto the neighbouring estate.
 At Fort Henry there is a beautiful lake often full of a variety of wildlife, the perfect background for wildlife photographers.
 Please click here to see a video of the walk to Fort Henry.

 Bird of prey handling at Greetham Valley